 The walk includes only short off-track sections because much of the valley slopes and the banks of the Brook are blanketed in quite dense shrublands which can make off-track walking in the area very frustrating and difficult, though the route does include one short section as a sample! –The shrublands include Trymalium sp. (similar to Karri hazel), Calothamnus sp.
 (One-sided bottlebrush), and various Grevilleas, Hakeas and Melaleucas etc. These might be a challenge to the off-track bushwalker, but in spring they offer a rich and varied wildflower display.
 Apart from the extensive shrublands the walk route also passes through mixed jarrah, marri and wandoo forest on and around the hill tops, and through heathlands surrounding the scattered granite outcrops.
 Sadly, along the banks of Wooroloo Brook, as occurs along many other rivers and streams near the Darling Scarp, the invasive pink- to red-flowering weed Watsonia is gradually taking over areas previously occupied by native vegetation.

-The western one-third of the walk area lies within Walyunga National Park whereas the remainder is within land reserved for parks and recreation under the Metropolitan Region Scheme.
-Parts of the reserved land are currently privately-owned but are not actively farmed and are ultimately destined to become Crown land.
+The western one-third of the walk area lies within Walyunga National Park whereas the remainder is within land reserved for ‘parks and recreation’ (as part of Darling Regional Park) under the Metropolitan Region Scheme.
+Parts of the reserved land were privately-owned but are now not actively farmed.
 (The walk bypasses the western end of Valley Farm (off O’Brien Road) which is not reserved land and is actively farmed.)

 Together with the Avon Valley National Park and Paruna Wildlife Sanctuary to the NE, Walyunga National Park is an important area for native fauna conservation along the Swan-Avon Valley.
 Animals re-introduced by DBCA/AWC include the tammar wallaby and black-flanked rock wallaby.
 In recent years however, in the absence of serious culling, feral goats have reached damaging, plague proportions.